Buy This Cook That

 This post is intended for readers 21+.

-Warning: these Dark Chocolate Covered Cherries are drunk.
-You would be, too, if you soaked in a jar of spiced rum for two days. 🙂 These little boozy bombs are perfect for parties.
-Plus they are fun to make.
+These little boozy dark chocolate covered cherries are perfect for parties, plus they are fun to make!
 And eat.
-You get the warm bite of spiced rum, the sweetness of cherry, and the decadence of rich, dark chocolate.
-Not for the faint of heart!
+Enjoy the warm bite of spiced rum, the sweetness of cherry, and the decadence of rich, dark chocolate.
+They are the perfect embellishment for holidays and special occasions!

 A vintage silver serving dish filled with chocolate covered cherries.